virtual-labs/exp-non-uniform-doping-semiconductor-iiith/experiment/theory.md

 \tag{5.2}
 $$<br>

+Where:
+- n is the electron concentration
+- dn/dx is the electron concentration gradient
+- **φ (phi) is the electrostatic potential**
+- The electric field E is related to the electrostatic potential by the fundamental relation:

+$$
+E = -\frac{d\phi}{dx}
+$$

-Where n is the electron concentration, dn/dx is the electron gradient and &phi; is the potential gradient (d&phi;/dx is the electric field).
+This relationship is fundamental in semiconductor physics and shows that the electric field is the negative gradient of the electrostatic potential.
+Therefore, d&phi;/dx represents the negative of the electric field.

 Since in equilibrium, net current is zero,

 $$
 0 = -q \mu _{n} n \frac{d\phi}{dx}+qD_{n}\frac{dn}{dx}